jordles/Per-Scholas-SBA-308/readme.md

 # Per Scholas SBA 308 Javascript Fundamentals

-This assignment aims to achieve the same result array given to use, by grapping data from the following objects:
+This assignment aims to achieve the same result array given to us, by grapping data from the following objects:
 CourseInfo, AssignmentGroup, & LearnerSubmissions

 [Live  Demo](https://jordles.github.io/Per-Scholas-SBA-308/)